OT Frequently Asked Questions

 What are the admissions deadlines?

 July 1 if you are applying to the Fall semester and November 1 if you are applying to the Spring semester.
 However, we will continue to process applications after these dates.
-For more information, please contact the College for Continuing and Professional Studies at 412-365-1498.
+For more information, please contact the School of Continuing and Professional Studies at 412-365-1498.

 Where can I find information about financial aid and tuition rates?